miguelrferreiraf/miguelrferreiraf/ih_there.md

 Really really love what I do 😀! ***I'm obsessed*** with the implications of generative machine learning and how it can change how we face real world problems.
 But not only this: I wonder not only what machine learning can do for ourselves but what WE may learn from them 😦:suspect:.

-I have familiarity with most of **Python technologies** of **machine learning and data science** <br>
-but my most important tool is my capabilitie to link different fields of knowledge in a engaging <br>
+I have familiarity with most of **Python technologies** of **machine learning and data science** but my most important tool is my capabilitie to link different fields of knowledge in a engaging algorithm.
-algorithm.
 My interests include:

 - 📊 Machine learning, IA and it's implications 📉
 - ➗ Mathematics for machine learning and data science